zootedb0t/st/README.md

 - Fonts, colors etc. can be configured from `.Xresource` file.
 No need to `restart or recompile st`.
 - Texts don't cut while resizing terminal.
 - Support transparency while keeping text opaque.
-This is controlled by `alpha` variable in `config.def.h`
+This is controlled by `alpha` variable in `config.def.h` or `.Xresources`.
 - Support font ligatures.
 - Select `url` from terminal window.
 Put `st-urlhandler` in your path variable.
 Use <kbd>alt+u</kbd> to open url and use <kbd>alt+y</kbd> to copy url.
 - Dynamic-color cursor support make terminal appealing and easy to follow cursor.
+- Support blinking cursor.
+Blink-rate is managed by `blinktimeout` variable in `config.def.h` or `.Xresource`.
+- St opacity can be changed without `restarting` or `recompiling`.
+- Support for spare font besides default.
+If some glyph is not present in default then this `spare` font will be used.

 ## Requirements